Anonymodesu/SCP/scp.md

 Oh you guys naturally recover hearing?
 You learn something new every day.

 Clock clock clock!
-They are running out of time before GoC gets there.
+They are running out of time before S🐔P reinforcemnents get there.

 That's impossible!
 H-how are they so strong?